 Browser SSH Terminal Web UI

-SSH into remote machines directly from your browser.
-The NFLTR dashboard includes a full-featured xterm.js terminal — no SSH client installation, no key management, no port forwarding.
-Just click "Connect" on any agent with SSH enabled.
+Access a remote shell directly from your browser.
+The NFLTR dashboard includes a full-featured xterm.js terminal — no local SSH client installation, no key distribution.
+Click "Connect" on any agent proxying an SSH server.

 How It Works